Majesty Building: History

 The building was commissioned by Claud Bowers, CEO of the religious independent TV station SuperChannel 55 (WACX).
-The building would hold WACX's headquarters and broadcast studios, as well as leasable office, retail, and conference space.
+The building was intended to hold WACX's headquarters and broadcast studios, as well as leasable office, retail, and conference space.
 The project was estimated to cost $40 million, which Bowers planned to raise without taking on debt.

 Construction began in May 2001.
 However, in October 2002, construction was halted due to a lack of funds.
 A fundraiser for WACX stated that the building would be continued in stages as more money was raised.
 At the time, only a 14-story concrete frame had been completed.
 In 2005, glass panels were installed on the sides of the frame.
 In 2010, Bowers announced plans to open the tower in 2012, but this did not occur.

 Construction resumed in 2018, which led to the completion of the glass shell, the structure's five-story parking garage, and some interior lighting.

 In June 2025, SuperChannel filed paperwork to develop the building's first floor, which will contain its production studios and leasable office space, by the end of the year.
 The building's upper floors were not included in the plan.
 The city of Altamonte Springs granted tentative approval for the development, welcoming signs of progress.